 A dial adjustment that is turned left or right to loosen or tighten.

-At this point, even though you have only adjusted the back of the helmet, you should be able to put your head upside down and your helmet will not fall off your head.
+At this point, even though you have only adjusted the back of the helmet, you should be able to tilt your head upside down and your helmet will not easily fall off your head.
 If it falls off, the helmet is either too loose, or the helmet does not fit your head in the best way possible and it could be helpful to try other helmets.
+(The upside down test may not be possible to achieve with large hair/a bulky hat where the helmet sits higher on head).

-On the each side of the helmet, you’ll find some adjustable webbing.
+On the each side of the helmet, you’ll find some adjustable webbing (on most helmets).
 You want to adjust the webbing so your ears are totally clear of the straps and there is no uncomfortable rubbing.
-You’ll want to make sure the straps are evenly tensioned so you don’t have a loose side, which could allow the helmet to slide out of place.
+You’ll want to make sure the straps are evenly tensioned so you don’t have a loose side, which could allow the helmet to slide out of place and become lopsided.

 This is pre-adjustment, you'll see the strap pressing against the ear with an unequal amount of space on each side.